License pool management

 -

-Virtual licenses can be recovered totally or partially if they have been assigned to clients that have not used the product for the entire license period.
-After the process of recovering the license has been completed, they are available to be assigned to clients again.
+You can recover virtual licenses totally or partially if you assigned them to clients who did not use the relevant product for the entire license period.
+After the license recovery process is complete, the licenses you recover can be assigned to clients again.

 Monthly license pool (MSSP Command)